LINBIT/virter/doc/provisioning.md

 The Docker provisioning step can be parameterized using the following configuration options:
 * `image` is the Docker image used to provision the VM.
 It follows the standard Docker format of `<repository>/<image>:<tag>`.
 This is a Go template.
+* `pull` specifies when the above image should be pulled.
+Valid values are `Always`, `IfNotExist` or `Never`.
+If not specified, the default is `IfNotExist`.
+Can be overridden during execution using `--container-pull-policy`.
 * `env` is a map of environment variables to be passed to the Docker container, in `KEY=value` format.
 The values are Go templates.

   Note that Virter already passes two environment variables by default: